HL7/davinci-crd/input/pagecontent/allartifacts.md

 Additional information about the use of these artifacts, Coverage Requirements Discovery (CRD) and the use of US Core can be found in the [formal specification](hooks.html#profiles).

-These FHIR artifacts define the clinical data that can be provided by CRD Clients when invoking CDS hooks, queried (or retrieved using [prefetch](hooks.html#prefetch)) from CRD Clients by CRD Services and/or returned to client systems by hook services within [cards](hooks.html#cards).
+These FHIR artifacts define the clinical data that can be provided by CRD Clients when invoking CDS hooks, queried (or retrieved using [prefetch](hooks.html#prefetch)) from CRD Clients by CRD Servers and/or returned to client systems by hook services within [cards](hooks.html#cards).

 The artifacts are of four types: